Fishmasters.com

 15. Lake George

 Lake George, sitting in the southern Adirondacks, is well-known for its clean, deep water and excellent fishing opportunities.
 Anglers target lake trout, landlocked salmon, smallmouth bass, and northern pike throughout the year.
-The lake is offering a mix of deep channels, rocky ledges, and shallow bays where fish gather.
+The lake offers a mix of deep channels, rocky ledges, and shallow bays where fish gather.
 Trolling works best for trout and salmon in deeper sections, while bass and pike are often found near drop-offs, weed beds, and around docks.
 There are plenty of public boat launches, marinas, and shoreline access points, making it easy to hit the water.
 The town of Lake George at the southern end provides spots to pick up gear, bait, or grab a bite after a long day of fishing.
 Ice fishing is also popular during the colder months, especially for perch and pike.
 With its size and variety, Lake George has something for just about every angler.

 14. Indian Lake